 6. Remember to pack and take your supplements while away.

-In addition to my usual supplements, I always travel with Bach Rescue Remedy.
-It really helps calm me down when things get a bit stressful (and they often do when traveling with my three kiddos).
 When flying, I always take and use Flight Spray.
-It helps to ward off viruses because the nasal spray is lined with turmeric, a natural antibacterial and has spearmint to clear congestion.
-I also like Source Naturals Wellness Formula to strengthen immune system while traveling.
+It helps to ward off viruses because the nasal spray is lined with turmeric, a natural antibacterial, and has spearmint to clear congestion.
+I also like Source Naturals Wellness Formula to strengthen the immune system while traveling.

 7. Exercise away from home